Amy Schneider: Regular play winnings

+‡ Red background denotes game in which Schneider is defeated.

 Other appearances

 From January 2012 to January 2021, before her run on Jeopardy!, Schneider hosted a podcast with her former wife Kelly Anneken called Up Yours, Downstairs! based on the television series Downton Abbey.

 In December 2022, it was announced that Schneider was developing a podcast entitled Amy Always Wins hosted by actor Rob Corddry for SmartLess Media.

 In September 2023, Schneider published her first book, a series of personal essays entitled In the Form of a Question: The Joys and Rewards of a Curious Life for Simon & Schuster.

 In April 2025, Schneider appeared on Top Chef alongside Jeopardy! champion Mattea Roach and actor Michael Cera (who competed on Celebrity Jeopardy! in January 2023).

 Personal life

-Schneider is a trans woman; she transitioned in 2017.
+Schneider is a trans woman.
+She transitioned in 2017.
 Schneider was married to Kelly Anneken (who would later compete on Jeopardy! at the start of Season 42 in September 2025) from 2004 until their divorce in 2016.
 On May 9, 2022, she married her partner, Genevieve Davis, after a three-month engagement.

 Schneider has a cat named Meep, a name given to her at the shelter before adoption, "because the only noise she would make was 'meep'.
 Me and my girlfriend said we would find another name for her, but she kept making that noise, and we realized it was the right name."

-In November 2022, Schneider testified at an Ohio House of Representatives committee meeting against the "Save Adolescencents From Expermintation (SAFE) Act" bill, which would restrict doctors' ability to provide puberty blockers, hormone replacement therapy, and gender-afforming surgery to minors.
+In November 2022, Schneider testified at an Ohio House of Representatives committee meeting against the "Save Adolescents From Experimentation (SAFE) Act" bill, which would restrict doctors' ability to provide puberty blockers, hormone replacement therapy, and gender-affirming surgery to minors.